Three wartime grenades pulled out of the River Soar in Leicester

 Castle Gardens and Castle Park were evacuated and narrowboats were stopped from coming down the river.
-The EOD engineers then transported the devices to a nearby field where they were destroyed in a controlled explosion.
+The EOD engineers transported the devices to a nearby field where they were destroyed in a controlled explosion.

 How common are these finds?

-However, the third weapon appears to be a WW1-era rifle-grenade; a rarer find.
+However, the third weapon appears to be a WW1-era rifle grenade; a rarer find.
 The grenade used a standard rifle as a launcher.
-This permitted a longer effective range than was possible if the grenade was simply thrown as a hand-grenade.
+This permitted a longer effective range than was possible if the grenade was simply thrown as a hand grenade.
 The device would have had a long metal rod (missing here) which was inserted in the rifle barrel.
 This example was also a fragmentation (as opposed to blast) weapon.

-There are a number of reasons why UXO can end up in a river.
-Bodies of water are ideal for disposing of hazardous items that might be a hassle to dispose of through the normal channels.
+Historically, bodies of water were ideal for disposing of hazardous items that might be a hassle to dispose of through the normal channels.
 Recent UXO finds and anecdotal evidence confirms that surplus ammunition was simply thrown into ponds, lakes and rivers throughout Britain during WW2.
 This ‘out of sight out of mind’ attitude appears to have been the norm within the armed forces.